orcanshul/monke-cipher/PAPER.md

-# Paper: Postmortem of MonkeCipher 🐒 🔒
+# Paper: Building MonkeCipher 🐒 🔒
 ## Created By Foothill Cybersecurity Laboratories

 MonkeCipher was born out of a need for a performant and secure method for transporting messages that could be decrypted by humans yet remain virtually impossible to brute force by computers.